kentico-ericd/xperience-core-breadcrumbs/README.md

 ## Adding the widget to a page

 The widget can be added to any page which uses the [page builder](https://docs.xperience.io/developing-websites/page-builder-development/creating-pages-with-editable-areas).
-It has 4 properties:
+It has 6 properties:

 - **Show domain link first**: Displays the site name and a link to the root of the site as the first breadcrumb item
 - **Show container page types**: If checked, pages that use container page types (e.g. a Folder) will appear in the breadcrumbs
 - **Separator**: The text to add between each breadcrumb item
 - **Container class**: The CSS class(es) to add the `div` that surrounds the breadcrumbs
+- **Item class**: The CSS class(es) added to all breadcrumb items
+- **Current page class**: The CSS class(es) add to the current page

 ## Adding breadcrumbs to views